Citigroup: 2020s

-Failure to match paternity and maternity leave In 2020, Citi touted a big increase of its paternity leave when the company raised it to 4 weeks in Singapore.
-Citi claimed it would drive greater gender equality.
-This compares with the New York Times, which offer a minimum 10 weeks paternity leave for its American staff.
-Although Citi offers paternity leave, it does not make it mandatory nor does it offer equal leave to all employees.
-The Wall Street Journal argues that mandatory paternity leave would help close the wage gap, which is something Citigroup does not do.
-Why Citigroup does not do this is uncertain, because a study in Sweden found that for a new father that took a month off, the mother's income rises 6.7%.
+In June 2024, agents from the United States Drug Enforcement Administration, citing recent investigations into the Sinaloa Cartel, said money launderers continually found ways to take advantage of Citibank's lax controls and oversight policies.

+Anti-Armenian discrimination

+In 2023, the Consumer Financial Protection Bureau (CFPB) ordered Citigroup to pay $24.5 million in fines and $1.4 million in restitution to Armenian Americans, alleging that the bank had illegally discriminated against members of the ethnic group and had unjustly denied them credit cards for which they had applied in a period beginning in 2015 and ending in 2021.
+According to the CFPB, Citigroup employees used the presence of -ian or -yan in applicant surnames as an indicator that a customer should undergo enhanced screening processes, while also deciding to avoid making mention of this screening method in emails.
+(The suffixes -ian and -yan are frequently found in Armenian surnames.)

 Communications

 Lobbying

 Between 1998 and 2014, Citigroup spent nearly $100 million lobbying the federal government.
 As of 2008, Citigroup was the 16th largest political campaign contributor in the US, out of all organizations, according to OpenSecrets.
 From 1989 to 2006, members of the firm donated over $23,033,490, 49% of which went to Democrats and 51% of which went to Republicans.

 Matthew Vadum, a senior editor at the conservative Capital Research Center, acknowledged these figures, but pointed out that Citigroup had been "a longtime donor to left-wing pressure groups", and referred to a Capital Research Center Foundation Watch 2006 study of Fortune 100 foundation giving, where Citigroup's foundation gave "20 times more money to groups on the left than to groups on the right" during the tax year 2003.